 Therefore, you should make sure that whatever service you use to host your WordPress has the latest security software and operating system.
 It should also be extensively scanned and tested for malware and other vulnerabilities.

-Think of secure password
+2. Think of a secure password

 Unsurprisingly, using clever usernames and passwords is one of the best ways to improve the security of your WordPress site.
 That seems pretty simple, doesn’t it?
 Before you answer that, here’s a list of the top ten most breached passwords throughout 2019, sorted by popularity (data provided by SplashData).